ycm-core/ycmd/README.md

 completer that provides semantic completion for C-family languages.
-There's also a Jedi-based completer for semantic completion for Python, an OmniSharp-based completer for C#, a [Gocode][gocode]-based completer for Go (using [Godef][godef] for jumping to definitions), and a TSServer-based completer for TypeScript.
+There's also a Jedi-based completer for semantic completion for Python, an OmniSharp-based completer for C#, a [Gocode][gocode]-based completer for Go (using [Godef][godef] for jumping to definitions), a TSServer-based completer for TypeScript and a [jdt.ls][jdtls]-based server for Java.
 More will be added with time.

 There are also other completion engines, like the filepath completer (part of the identifier completer).